-The beginning of the 1980s saw the release of a wave of Hong Kong zombie movies such as “Encounter of The Spooky Kind”, featuring those blue green doleful Jiang Shi, that hop around in Qing Dyansty official uniforms.
-These pioneers and the plethora of imitators, were mostly inspired by the legend of the 湘西 or Xiang Xi Jiang Shi handlers from Hunan.
+The beginning of the 1980s saw the release of a wave of Hong Kong zombie movies featuring those blue green doleful Jiangshi, that hop around in Qing Dynasty official uniforms.
+These pioneers and the plethora of imitators, were mostly inspired by the legend of the Xiangxi Jiangshi handlers from Hunan.

-West Huanan is home to the Zhang Jia Jie mountain range, an embodiment of China’s gothic sublime.
-It’s soaring, impossibly steep pillars, and many impenetrable parts have been the scene of fantasy and horror stories.
-The 赶尸人 (“Gan Shi Ren”) or corpse handlers, were said to be skilled in the art of leading the walking dead through this mountain range, back to their homes, where they could be finally laid to rest.
-The standard method of transportation was said to consist of two handlers, at either end of the line of Jiang Shi, with the handler at the back holding a bowl of water.
-As long as the water was held upright, the Jiang Shi would stay standing.
+West Hunan is home to the Zhangjiajie mountains. range, an embodiment of China’s gothic sublime.
+Its soaring, impossibly steep pillars, and many impenetrable parts have been the setting for many fantasy and horror stories throughout history.
+It was said the ganshiren 赶尸人 (corpse handlers), were skilled in the art of leading the walking dead through this mountain range, back to their homes, where they could be finally laid to rest.
+The standard method of transportation would consist of two handlers, at either end of the line of jiangshi, with the handler at the back holding a bowl of water.
+As long as the water was held upright, the jiangshi would stay standing.

 The Jiang Shi would often be dressed up and disguised as living humans, to make them look more respectable, and to stop too many questions from being asked.
 This would have been one reason why so many Jiang Shi are portrayed in Hong Kong movies dressed in Qing official clothing.
 The smart outfits were the most uniform clothing to be found in the wardrobe department, owing to the popularity of Qing period dramas.

-The Jiang Shi’s hands would be tied and placed in front of them on bamboo poles, largely hidden under the wide sleeves of their traditional clothing, carried by the handlers at either ends of the retinue.
-It was said that the Jiang Shi never spoke, and walked in a peculiar way.
-We can see from here the origins of the postures of hopping Hong Kong movies zombies, and their out-stretched arms.
+The Jiangshi’s hands would be tied and placed in front of them on bamboo poles, largely hidden under the wide sleeves of their traditional clothing, and the poles carried by the handlers at either ends of the retinue.
+These walking corpses never spoke, and walked in a peculiar way.
+We can see from here the origins of the postures of hopping Hong Kong movie zombies, and their out-stretched arms.

-“Encounters” combined the gory humour of Evil Dead, with innovative special effects, and excellent action choreography that was to become Hung’s trademark.
-Amongst the many monsters in the film, is a grey-blue Jiang Shi in Qing style uniform, whose hopping allows him to fly through the air.
+Encounters combined the gory humour of Evil Dead, with innovative special effects, and excellent action choreography that was to become Hung’s trademark.
+Amongst the many monsters in the film, is a grey-blue jiangshi in Qing uniform, whose hopping allows him to fly through the air.

 Posted in Blog and tagged china, Chinese, film, HK cinema, horror film, Jiang Shi, movie, Mr Vampire, New Wave, Spooky Bunch, supernatural, zombie